vjotov/blockchain-for-devs-book/content/part-2-dapps-ethereum-and-solidity/ganache-and-truffle/ganache-and-truffle-framework/truffle-install-and-configure.md

    Test contracts: truffle test
 ```

-Truffle generated for us basic project with contracts, migrations and tests.
-The project structure that we have now is:
+Truffle generated for us a basic project with contracts, migrations and tests.
+The project structure that we now have is:
 ```
 contracts
 migrations